reidpr/quac/README.rst

   simple map-reduce framework called QUACreduce which is included.
 (But see `issue #13 <https://github.com/reidpr/quac/issues/13>`_.)

+QUAC is copyright (c) 2012-2013 Los Alamos National Security, LLC, and others.
-QUAC is open source under the Apache license and was formerly known as Twepi ("Twitter for epidemic analysis").
+It is open source under the Apache license and was formerly known as Twepi ("Twitter for epidemic analysis").

 How to get QUAC